Red: In prehistory and the ancient world

-Red hematite powder was also found scattered around the remains at a grave site in a Zhoukoudian cave complex near Beijing.
-The site has evidence of habitation as early as 700,000 years ago.
-The hematite might have been used to symbolize blood in an offering to the dead.

 In ancient Egypt, red was associated with life, health, and victory.
 Egyptians would color themselves with red ochre during celebrations.
 Egyptian women used red ochre as a cosmetic to redden cheeks and lips and also used henna to color their hair and paint their nails.

 The ancient Romans wore togas with red stripes on holidays, and the bride at a wedding wore a red shawl, called a flammeum.
 Red was used to color statues and the skin of gladiators.
 Red was also the color associated with army; Roman soldiers wore red tunics, and officers wore a cloak called a paludamentum which, depending upon the quality of the dye, could be crimson, scarlet or purple.
 In Roman mythology red is associated with the god of war, Mars.
 The vexilloid of the Roman Empire had a red background with the letters SPQR in gold.
 A Roman general receiving a triumph had his entire body painted red in honor of his achievement.

 The Romans liked bright colors, and many Roman villas were decorated with vivid red murals.
 The pigment used for many of the murals was called vermilion, and it came from the mineral cinnabar, a common ore of mercury.
 It was one of the finest reds of ancient times – the paintings have retained their brightness for more than twenty centuries.
 The source of cinnabar for the Romans was a group of mines near Almadén, southwest of Madrid, in Spain.
 Working in the mines was extremely dangerous, since mercury is highly toxic; the miners were slaves or prisoners, and being sent to the cinnabar mines was a virtual death sentence.